Speech, Language and Hearing Sciences

 - Do your background information on the application process for each school.

 - Know their web site inside and out!
-If you can go and visit and meet with faculty members.
+If you are able, go and visit and meet with faculty members.

 - Look for: deadlines, forms needed, costs, addresses, contact numbers, extra forms, etc.